-BIO-13: For maintenance work or project activity within stands of buckwheat, a Service-approved biologist will survey the work site no more than 30 days before the start of ground disturbance.
-If any life stage of the Smith's blue butterfly or its host plants, seacliff buckwheat and seaside buckwheat, is found and is likely to be killed or injured by work activities, the approved biologist will be allowed sufficient time to relocate seacliff buckwheat plants, duff, and/or soil from the site before work activities begin.
+BIO-12: For maintenance work or project activity within stands of buckwheat, a Service-approved biologist will survey the work site no more than 30 days before the start of ground disturbance.
+If any life stage of the Smith's blue butterfly or its host plants-seacliff buckwheat and seaside buckwheat-is found and is likely to be killed or injured by work activities, the approved biologist will be allowed sufficient time to relocate seacliff buckwheat plants, duff, and/or soil from the site before work activities begin.
+The seacliff buckwheat and seaside buckwheat plants, duff, and/or soil will be allowed sufficient to relocate seacliff buckwheat plants, duff, and/or soil from the site before work activities begin.
 The seacliff buckwheat and seaside buckwheat plants, duff, and/or soil will be hand removed and placed as close as possible to, but not on, living seacliff buckwheat plants.
 The Service-approved biologist will relocate the seacliff buckwheat plants, duff, and/or soil the shortest distance possible to a location that contains suitable habitat and will not be affected by project activities.
 The Service-approved biologist will maintain detailed records of the number of seacliff buckwheat and seaside buckwheat plants that are moved.
-Any seeds collected for replanting purposes will be sourced locally from the same metapopulation area.

-BIO-14: Before any maintenance or project activity work begins within stands of buckwheat, a Service-approved biologist will provide training to all field personnel.
+BIO-13: Before any maintenance or project activity work begins within stands of buckwheat, a Service-approved biologist will provide training to all field personnel.
 At a minimum, the training will include a description of the Smith's blue butterfly and its habitat, the specific measures that are being implemented to conserve the Smith's blue butterfly, and the boundaries within which the project may be accomplished.
 Brochures, books, and briefings may be used in the training session, provided that a qualified person is on hand to answer any questions.

-BIO-15: A Service-approved biologist will be present at the work site for maintenance or project activity within stands of buckwheat until all Smith's blue butterflies, seacliff buckwheat, and seaside buckwheat plants that are at risk due to project activities have been removed, workers have been instructed, and disturbance to habitat has been completed.
-After this time, Caltrans will designate a person to monitor on-site compliance with all minimization measures.
+BIO-14: A Service-approved biologist will be present at the work site for maintenance or project activity within stands of buckwheat until all Smith's blue butterflies, seacliff buckwheat, and seaside buckwheat plants that are at risk due to project activities have been removed, workers have been instructed, and disturbance to habitat has been completed.
+After this time, Caltrans will designate a person to monitor onsite compliance with all minimization measures.
 The Service-approved biologist will ensure that this monitor receives the training outlined and assists in the identification of the Smith's blue butterfly and its host plant.
 If the monitor or the Service-approved biologist recommends that work be stopped because the Smith's blue butterfly or its host plants will be affected to a degree that exceeds the levels anticipated by Caltrans and the Service during a review of the proposed action, they will notify the resident engineer (the engineer that is directly overseeing and in command of construction activities) immediately.
 The resident engineer will either resolve the situation by eliminating the unanticipated effect(s) immediately or require that all actions causing these effects be stopped.
 If work is stopped, the Service will be notified as soon as is reasonably possible.